tjb1092/CatsHouseV2/README.md

-# Welcome to the Cat's House
+# Welcome to the Cat's House!

 This is hopefully the final attempt at making an e-commerce site designed to act as a marketplace/boutique to provide unique items for cat lovers.
 We didn't want to use a traditional wordpress framework or high-level helper like OpenCart for an educational experience as well as more fine-tune control of the User Experience.